bradjohnl/gpt_python_cli/README.md

 - Save valid prompts for future model training (COMING SOON?)
 - Online portal for sharing custom prompts (COMING SOON?)
 - Run ChatGPT against custom data (Thanks to https://beebom.com/how-train-ai-chatbot-custom-knowledge-base-chatgpt-api/)
+- Send queries to Bing (WIP)
+- Send queries simultaneously to Bing and ChatGPT (WIP)
+- Support local models (a la localGPT) (WIP)
+- Support voice, transcribe, automated send based on wake-word (Working on it as a separate repo, not sure if I should centralize) (WIP).

 ## Installation